Evidence-based sleep support for babies 0–18 months, with a birth-trauma-informed approach for families who need more than generic advice.

 The theatre was very bright and very noisy.
 I had the impression of being in a rush hour.
 And then, I felt it.
 The incision.
 The light above me was blinding.
 I could feel the pressure, the heat, and then the pain; like a hot knife slowly drawn across my skin.

 This is why I became a baby sleep consultant.
-I know what it means to start motherhood not the way you had planned.
-If my story resonates with you, know that you are not alone, and that things can get better.
+If my story resonates with you, know that you are not alone — and that things can get better.